TOP THINGS TO DO IN MALAGA SPAIN

 One of the most visited Malaga attractions and a must when you come to town.
 Both a fortress and a palace, it’s the finest example of a full built Alcazaba in Spain.
 Little sister of the Alhambra Palace in Granada, you’ll find many corners where to take beautiful pictures and also good views to town.

-This imposing monument surprise visitors for its grandeur.
+The Cathedral of Malaga surprise visitors for its grandeur.
 Built where the old big mosque of Malaga was, this Catholic church has many singularities you can’t miss.
 The interior is simply stunning, being one of the highest cathedrals in Spain.
 A visit to the roof is also available and advisable.

 There are two ways of getting here, walking up the hill or by car / bus.
 But the reward is worthy.
 You’ll get the best pictures in town from here.
 Panoramic views on every direction, to the sea and to the mountains, and a nice path through its walls where to discover Malaga landscape.

-The old arsenal where the Arabs used to repair their boats and now the central market from the 19th century.
+The old arsenal where the Arabs used to repair their boats and now central market from the 19th century.
 A lively place where your senses will be awakened.
 You will find any kind of fruit, olives, almonds, fish, and many more.
 You can also try some tapas made after the good stuff they sell there.

 One of the best botanic parks in Europe.
 You will find species of any kind, from everywhere in the world.
 A joyful walk through this beautiful park with some hidden architecture, from a stone temple to the mansion of the original owners and creators of this garden, back in 1855.

 This museum is divided in two.
 The provincial Archaeological collection and the Fine Arts collection.
-Both are really interesting and it is one of the best reviewed museums in town.
+Both are really interesting and it is one of the best reviewed museums in Malaga.
 The building itself is impressive and worthy to see.
 Don’t miss the storeroom and the restaurant on the roof!

 The most visited museum in Andalusia.
 The works here displayed are the ones Picasso didn’t want to reach the art market, so they have always belonged to his family.
 Another particularity is that you can see any kind of art expression (painting, sculpture, printing, etc.) and from all his periods.